 Professional electricians should:

-Experienced inspectors also help buyers understand which issues are minor improvements and which require urgent remedial action.
+Experienced inspectors also help buyers understand which issues are minor improvements and which require urgent attention before or after completion.

 Electrical Safety Is a Critical Part of Property Buying

 Buying a property without understanding its electrical condition can expose buyers to expensive repairs, insurance complications and serious safety hazards after completion.
-While sellers are not always legally required to provide EICRs, professional inspections are increasingly becoming a normal part of responsible property transactions across London.
+While an EICR is not usually an automatic legal requirement for the seller in a standard private sale, professional inspection is increasingly viewed as a sensible part of buyer due diligence.

-Whether you are purchasing your first flat, investing in rental properties or selling a family home, experienced London Electricians can help assess electrical safety, identify hidden defects and ensure your investment meets modern UK standards.
+Whether you are purchasing your first flat, investing in rental properties or selling a family home, experienced London Electricians can help assess electrical safety, identify hidden defects and explain whether the installation is suitable for continued use.

 Professional EICR inspections provide reassurance, improve negotiation clarity and help prevent costly surprises long after contracts are exchanged.